Division Algebras and Quadratic Forms over Fraction Fields of Two-dimensional Henselian Domains: Introduction

 Over the function field of an arithmetic surface over a complete discrete valuation ring, the same local-global principle as in Thm.$\;$\ref{thm1p4temp} is proved for all quadratic forms of rank $\ge 3$ in \cite[Thm.$\;$3.1]{CTPaSu}, by using the patching method of \cite{HHK}.
 In the case that $R=A[\![t]\!]$ is a ring of formal power series in one variable over a complete discrete valuation ring $A$, the same type of local-global principle has been proven for quadratic forms of rank $\ge 5$ in \cite{Hu10}, using the arithmetic case established by Colliot-Th\'el\`ene--Parimala--Suresh (\cite{CTPaSu}).
 (See Remark$\;$\ref{remark4p2temp} for more information.)
 However, in the general local henselian case, the lack of an appropriate patching method has been an obstacle to proving the parallel local-global result.
 So for a field $K$ as in Thm.$\;$\ref{thm1p4temp}, the local-global principle for quadratic forms of rank 6, 7 or 8 remains open.

-In the case of a $p$-adic function field, it is known that at least three methods can be used to determine the $u$-invariant: the cohomological method of Parimala--Suresh (\cite{PS10}), the patching method of Harbater--Hartmann--Krashen (\cite{HHK}) and the analytic methods of Heath-Brown and Leep (\cite{Le10}).
+In the case of a $p$-adic function field, it is known that at least three methods can be used to determine the $u$-invariant: the cohomological method of Parimala--Suresh (\cite{PS10}), the patching method of Harbater--Hartmann--Krashen (\cite{HHK}) and the method of Leep (\cite{Le10}), which is built on results from \cite{HB10}.
 But in the case of the function field of a local henselian surface considered here, not all of them seem to still work.
 For the fraction field of a power series ring $R=A[\![t]\!]$ over a complete discrete valuation ring with finite residue field, it is known that the $u$-invariant is $\le 8$ (cf. \cite[Coro.$\;$4.19]{HHK}).
 Our proof of this result for general $R$ (with finite residue field) follows the method of Parimala and Suresh (\cite{PS10}, \cite{PS10b}).

 Theorem$\;$\ref{thm1p5temp} implies that the $u$-invariants $u(K)$ of the fraction field $K$ and $u(k)$ of the residue field $k$ satisfy the relation $u(K)=4u(k)$ when the residue field $k$ is finite.
 A question of Suresh asks if this relation still holds when $k$ is an arbitrary field of characteristic $\neq 2$.
 The answer is known to be affirmative in some other special cases, but the general case seems to remain open.
 (See Question$\;$\ref{Ques4p11temp} for more information.)